 Circuit OpAmp Morten Joe

 So after my first mistake of ordering the black pill, I instead got the much more versatile STM32F407G-DISC1 board.
 When writing this I spent 2 days trying to play a sinewave out of it, and just now managed, mostly thanks to youtube though.
 A first step I did was to make a led blink.
-This was kinda easy (thanks to youtube), but needs to be done as it is the Hello World of embedded systems.
+This was pretty easy, but needs to be done as it is the "Hello World" of embedded systems.
 I quickly found out I need quite a bit more than just VSCode to compile and run my code on the board, and spent some time reading up on the different IDE's available for STM32.
 Being a mac user I was left with the official STM IDE, as others were not availablle for macs.
 I then followed this tutorial for getting a led to blink: blinky led tutorial.

 Next up was getting some audio out the STM board.
 This proved quite a bit more tricky.
 Where I first thought it would be a case of sending my audio output to the dac and we're in business, this quickly proved quite a bit more tricky.
 Definitely a level up from an arduino.
 For one we need to write our own driver for the DAC.
 Then we are going to use a protocol that I never have heard of before, being I2S (and a smudge of I2C).
 And in the mean time we try to understand what is going on, with a reference manual of 1700 pages without any code examples as well as a DAC datasheet I can't wrap my head around.
-So I quickly lowered my bar and set out to just get audio out of it and leave the understanding what is going part til later.
-Now I managed to get a sine wave out of the board, which was the initial goal.
-But instead of me reiterating youtube, I hereby list which videos I recommend watching to achieve the same:
+So I quickly lowered my bar and set out to just get audio out of it and leave the understanding part 'til later.

 1. Phil's lab - Digital Audio Processing with STM32